Limerin555/Quicksizer/README.md

 # Prerequisites
 Currently, the resizing only works for JPEG formated images.
-Make sure JPEG files are larger than 4R size, which is equivalent to 1800px X 1200px.
+Make sure JPEG files are larger than 4R size, which is equivalent to 1800px X 1200px & vice versa.
 To get the best result, images must be in 4:3 ratio.

 # Built With